 NLIR’s spectrometer 2.0-5.0 μm combines speed, high sensitivity, and high resolution providing innovative revolutionary solutions in IR coating quality control and production monitoring.

 Optical Coating Transmission with the S2050-400

-A 30 W globar was used as the light source for these transmission measurements of coated optical windows.
+For characterization of optical coatings with MIR spectroscopy in this case, a 30 W globar was used as the light source for these transmission measurements of coated optical windows.
 The S2050-400 spectrometer was set to 20 ms exposure time and captured just single shots.
 No averaging or smoothing has been applied to the data subsequently.

 The measurements are from top left to bottom right:

 - Ge bandpass filter (BPF) for 3.7 – 4.5 µm and a YAG mirror coated with high reflection at 1064 nm and high transmission at 2.1 -4.5 µm